cacttus/Loft/README.md

 # How to Run

+1. Visual Studio
+	Open Solution and F5!

-1. MonoDevelop
+2. MonoDevelop

-Go to MonoDevelop.com and follow the steps to install it.
+* Go to MonoDevelop.com and follow the steps to install it.

-The package manager in MonoDevelop should detect the correct OpenTK packages.
+* The package manager in MonoDevelop should detect the correct OpenTK packages.
 The newest versions of OpenTK aren't compatible, probably due to .NET version.
 I selected v3.1.

-2. VSCode + OmniSharp
+3. VSCode + OmniSharp
 This is for OmniSharp.
 There is also an extension that lets you debug with Mono on a server.

 * Install Mono